aebarros/aebarros/_posts/2017-03-29-ExampleMapApp.md

 We will be utilizing catch information from the California Department of Fish and Wildlifes 20mm net survey.
 This survey uses a 20mm sled to target juvenile smelt in the Sacramento/San Joaquin delta during the spring months.

+All the scripts and data for this guide can be found [here](https://github.com/aebarros/shiny-server/tree/master/ExampleMapApp)
 ---

 ## Collecting Our Data